'Live, Love and Learn Joyfully in the Family of Christ'

 The key focus is for pupils to extend their understanding of the number system and place value, to include larger integers.
 They will develop the connections between multiplication and division with fractions, decimals, percentages and ratio.

 Pupils will be expected to solve a wider range of problems which will demand efficient written and mental methods of calculation.
 With this foundation in arithmetic pupils will be introduced to the language of algebra as a means for solving a variety of problems.

 Geometry and measure will consolidate and extend previous knowledge developed in number.
 Pupils will classify shapes with increasingly complex geometric properties and learn the vocabulary they need to describe them.

 By the end of year 6 pupils should be fluent in written methods for all four operations, including long multiplication and division and in working with fractions, decimals and percentages.

-The progression document below highlights to development of each specific skill across the years as well as showing the topics covered in each term for each year group.
+The progression document below highlights to development of each specific skill across the years as well as showing the useful mathematical vocabulary.

 Mathematics in the Early Years